コンテンツにスキップ

 マグカルレポート「TPAMディレクション プログラム2015/タン・フクエン ディレクション」

-An independent cultural worker active in the field of contemporary performing arts and fine arts.
-Based in Bangkok, he has worked on many projects in Asia and Europe.
-In addition to being the sole curator of the Singapore Pavilion at the 53rd Venice Biennale, he has also been a part of the Singapore Arts Festival, Indonesia Dance Festival, In Transit Festival (Berlin), Bangkok Fringe Festival, Colombo Dance Platform ( He also works in Sri Lanka.
+An independent cultural worker active in the field of contemporary performing arts and visual arts, based in Bangkok, he has undertaken numerous projects across Asia and Europe.
+He was the sole curator of the Singapore Pavilion at the 53rd Venice Biennale and has worked with Singapore Arts Festival, Indonesian Dance Festival, In Transit Festival (Berlin), Bangkok Fringe Festival and Colombo Dance Platform (Sri Lanka).

 "Death of the Pole Dancer"

-A performance by Isa Hoxson, who studied art and ballet and won a pole dancing competition in Manila in 2010.
+This is a performance by Aisa Hokson, who studied art and ballet and won a pole dancing competition held in Manila in 2010.

-When the audience entered the venue, they sat on the floor surrounding the pole that would be erected and waited for her to appear.
+Upon entering the venue, the audience sat on the floor around a support pole where the pole would be placed, waiting for her to appear.

-As time passes, Isa slowly assembles the separated poles one by one in a quiet space, but during this time there is no music in the venue, and the scene seems sublime, almost like a ritual.
-It seemed like she was making a strong appeal to the audience, saying, ``This is not just pole dancing.''
-After completing the assembly, Aisa continues to violently slam her body against the pole.
-He occasionally jumps and shows off his amazing physical abilities (a certain kind of pole dance movement), but unlike pole dancing, which has a "bewitching" image (that's what I thought), it seems like pole dancing itself has a prejudiced image.
-I could sense a strong message that took advantage of her image of a woman in her anger towards her, or in her approach as if she was trying to get rid of those images.
-Pole dancing is also recognized as an exercise and performing art, and there are specialized schools that offer it, and in places like Taiwan, it is sometimes performed locally at funerals and other places to send off the dead.
-Where on earth did the image I had of myself come from?
+As time passed, Aisa slowly assembled the pole in a quiet space, one by one.
+During that time, there was no music in the venue, and the scene looked like a ritual, sublime, and it seemed to strongly appeal to the audience that "this performance is not just pole dancing".
+After assembling, Aisa continued to violently slam her body against the pole.
+She occasionally jumped from one to the other, showing off her incredible physical ability (the image of pole dancing), but unlike the "seductive" image of pole dancing (that's what I thought), her approach seemed to be an expression of anger at the prejudiced image of pole dancing itself, or a strong message that took advantage of her feminine image.
+Pole dancing is also recognized as an exercise and performing art, and specialized schools have been opened, and it is apparently sometimes performed locally at funerals and other events in Taiwan to send off the dead.
+Where on earth did the image I have come up with come from...
 It was a night that made me think about many things.

 Murati Suryodarmo